|The busiest "little" township in Indiana

 1. Processing applications; nondiscrimination

-A. The township trustee shall process all applications for township assistance according to uniform written standards and without
+A. The township trustee shall process all applications for township assistance according to uniform written standards

 (b) The township's standards for the issuance of township assistance and the processing of applications must be: